-If you do have more willpower than me, try spooning some peach caramel sauce on top of peach ice cream, peach cobbler, peach dumplings, or peach cheesecake to double up on the peach flavor.
-Or add some peachiness to vanilla ice cream or caramel hot chocolate.
-You won’t be disappointed!
+If you do have more willpower than me, try spooning some peach caramel sauce on top of peach ice cream, peach cobbler for two, peach dumplings, or peach cheesecake to double up on the peach flavor.

 - 1 cup peaches, peeled and chopped (learn how to peel peaches)

 - 1 cup granulated sugar

 - 4 tablespoons unsalted butter, softened and cut into tablespoons